peteroupc/peteroupc.github.io/bernsupp.md

 The following example, which uses the SymPy computer algebra library, plots $\max(h(\lambda,0),h(\lambda,1))$ when $f=\sqrt{\lambda(1-\lambda)}$ and $\alpha=1/2$: `lamda,c=symbols('lamda c'); func=sqrt(lamda*(1-lamda)); alpha=S(1)/2; h=Abs(func-func.subs(lamda,c))/Abs(lamda-c)**alpha; plot(Max(h.subs(c, 0), h.subs(c,1)), (lamda, 0, 1))`.

-**Functions with a Hölder continuous or Lipschitz continuous derivative.** The following table shows some functions whose derivatives are Hölder continuous, and others where that is not the case.
+**Functions with a Hölder-continuous or Lipschitz continuous derivative.** The following table shows some functions whose derivatives are Hölder continuous, and others where that is not the case.
 (In the SymPy library, a function's derivative can be found using the `diff` method.)
 In the following table, if $f$ has a bounded and continuous _second_ derivative on its domain, then _&alpha;_ is 1 (the first derivative is Lipschitz continuous) and _L_ is the maximum of the absolute value of that _second_ derivative.

 | Function $f(\lambda)$ | Derivative's Hölder exponent (_&alpha;_) and an upper bound of the derivative's Hölder constant (_L_): | Notes |
  ---- | ---- | ---- |